Read This First

 Prompt 3: It has been suggested that, in an on-line debate, ridiculing the most radical science deniers while gently pulling in the silent readers is quite effective.
 Weigh in on this notion.

-The section turns on Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Pros of Ridiculing Radical Deniers distinct from Cons of Ridiculing Radical Deniers.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Pros of Ridiculing Radical Deniers distinct from Cons of Ridiculing Radical Deniers.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Factual Engagement